Bernard Lewis (entrepreneur)

-Bernard Lewis (born Bernard Pokrasse, 10 February 1926) is an English businessman, who is the founder and owner of the River Island fashion brand and clothing chain.
+Bernard Lewis (born Bernard Pokrasse, 10 February 1926 – 28 February 2026) was an English businessman, who was the founder and owner of the River Island fashion brand and clothing chain.

 Early life

-He was born on 10 February 1926, and educated at the Jewish Free School, and Northern Polytechnic Institute.
+Bernard Lewis was born on 10 February 1926, and educated at the Jewish Free School, and Northern Polytechnic Institute.
 He helped in his parents' greengrocer's as a child and acquired valuable skills such as learning how to price stock, understand customers' preferences and reduce waste.
 He served in the RAF from 1944 to 1945.

 Career

 Lewis opened his first fruit and vegetable shop in the North London area (on Holloway Road) at the age of 20 and began selling clothing, primarily blouses and skirts, then dresses, in the 1940s.
 His first clothes shop was in Mare Street, Hackney.

 During the 1970s, he launched a chain of clothing stores, later called Chelsea Girl.